5 keys to growing your sales and marketing into an organized distributed sales forcePosted on July 30th, 2019 by Jay Thomas

 One disparity between corporate and local marketing teams is brand consistency.
 Around half of corporate marketers say they are “very effective” at delivering messages at the right time and in the right channel.
 For local marketers, the amount drops to 23 percent.
 In contrast, distributed marketing levels the playing field by giving local teams the resources they need and corporate teams the control to protect their brand.

-Distributed marketing is gaining popularity.
+This marketing strategy is gaining popularity.
 Over the next two years, 88 percent of marketing leaders say they’ll use or plan to use a distributed marketing platform.
 How can you keep your organization ahead of the curve?

 5 keys to growing your distributed team